micmejia/bible-dump/NKJV/Proverbs/Prov 24.md

 Wisdom _is_ too lofty for a fool; He does not open his mouth in the gate.

 ###### 8
-He who plots to do evil Will be called a [^a]schemer.
+He who plots to do evil Will be called a schemer.

 ###### 9
 The devising of foolishness _is_ sin, And the scoffer _is_ an abomination to men.